 My husband was all geared up to laugh at a scrunched up baby face.
 Instead, our infant son, opened his big eyes wide and licked at his lips like it was the best thing he'd ever tasted.
 And just like that, the evening's entertainment crashed and burned.

 My husband tried this trick with both of our girls as well only to receive the same reaction.
 It was our first lesson in the fact that as parents, you have shockingly little control over your kids.
-They are born with their own little personalities, their likes and dislikes largely hardwired in there, and you can't really do a damn thing about it.
+They are born with their own little personalities, likes and dislikes largely hardwired in there, and you can't really do a damn thing about it.

-- Lemon Blueberry Muffins
+- Lemon Loaf Cake

 - Lemon Ricotta Pancakes with Blueberry Sauce